jsta/neon_lakes/blog.md

 ![](images/secchi.png)

-It looks like although there are not a huge number of NEON lakes sites, the coverage in terms of monitoring variables within a given site is quite comprehensive.
-The `NEON` folks have done a great job making their data available via scripted access.
+It looks like although there are not huge numbers of NEON lake sites, the coverage in terms of monitoring variables within a given site is quite comprehensive.
+Also, the `NEON` folks have done a great job making their data available via scripted access.